OntoUML/ontouml-models/README.md

 **Automatic submission processing requires a branch in the same repository as the PR's target.
 Fork-based PR writeback is not supported.** Contributors without branch access can use the contribution form above or contact a catalog administrator.

-For a normal same-repository PR, automation validates the sources, generates `ontology.ttl`, synchronizes distribution and model metadata, updates root `catalog.ttl`, and commits changed generated files back to the PR branch.
+For a normal same-repository PR, automation validates the sources, generates `ontology.ttl`, synchronizes distribution and model metadata, updates root `catalog.ttl`, and commits changes back to the PR branch.
+This can include **normalized `metadata.yaml`**, with comments or formatting changed, as well as generated files.
 A synchronized rerun creates no additional commit.
-A curator reviews the resulting PR before merging it.
+A curator reviews the resulting PR before merging it; automated checks do not establish semantic quality or rights clearance.
 See the [submission workflow guide](scripts/process-new-model-submission.md) for the exact processing order, warnings, failure behavior, and local validation commands.

 ### Other Ways to Contribute